 The Science and Education Program - The Foundation launched the Science and Education Program in 2014 to promote a culture of scientific research among youth and to enrich education in Jordan by stimulating critical and analytical thinking.
-Another objective is to work in partnership with the Ministry of Education to build the capacity of science teachers and students through a variety of initiatives, such as supporting the participation of Jordanian students in the Intel International Engineering and Science Teachers' Camp.
+Another objective is to work in partnership with the Ministry of Education to build the capacity of science teachers and students through a variety of initiatives, such as supporting the participation of Jordanian students in the Intel International Engineering and Science Fair, the Young Innovators Laboratory, and the Shoman Science Teachers' Camp.